minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - Field
      - Description

-   * - :guilabel:`Expose Services`
+   * - :guilabel:`Expose MinIO Service`
-     - The MinIO Operator by default directs the MinIO Tenant services to request an externally accessible IP address from the Kubernetes cluster Load Balancer if one is available.
+     - The MinIO Operator by default directs the MinIO Tenant services to request an externally accessible IP address from the Kubernetes cluster Load Balancer if one is available to access the tenant.

-       Most public cloud Kubernetes infrastructures include a global Load Balancer which meets this requirements.
+       Most public cloud Kubernetes infrastructures include a global Load Balancer which meets this requirement.
        Other Kubernetes distributions *may* include a load balancer that can respond to these requests.

-       You can direct the Tenant to not make this request by toggling the option to :guilabel:`Off` for the MinIO Service and Console Service.
+   * - :guilabel:`Expose Console Service`
+     - Select whether the Tenant should request an IP address from the Load Balancer to access the Tenant's Console.

+       Most public cloud Kubernetes infrastructures include a global Load Balancer which meets this requirement.
+       Other Kubernetes distributions *may* include a load balancer that can respond to these requests.

+   * - :guilabel:`Set Custom Domains`
+     - Toggle on to customize the domains allowed to access the tenant's console and other tenant services.

-   * - :guilabel:`Override Tenant Defaults`
+   * - :guilabel:`Security Context`
      - The MinIO Operator sets the Kubernetes Security Context for pods to a default of ``1000`` for User, Group, and FsGroup.
        The FSGroupChangePolicy defaults to ``Always``.
        MinIO does not run the pod using the ``root`` user.